Download Coin Identifier App

 Users searching 'coin identifier app' or 'coin scanner app' want a fast photo-based coin ID -- AI coin recognition, available free in Lens App on iPhone and Android.
 The mobile tool helps when a coin has an unfamiliar portrait, a worn date, or a foreign inscription.
 Collectors can also compare the scan with a dedicated coin identifier workflow when they want a simple starting point before checking a catalog.

 Coin identification apps compare photos against known coin designs and return likely matches.
-Many users use coin identifier apps when they do not know the correct words to search manually.
+A coin identifier app helps when you can recognize a coin by sight but do not know its country, era, ruler, mint mark, or catalog name.
 The U.S. Mint coin specifications reference shows why weight, diameter, edge type, and composition can matter for proper identification.
 A photo scan cannot replace a scale, caliper, or expert grading opinion.

 Unlike CoinSnap, a coin identifier app checks coins alongside other visual searches, but the tool does not provide certified grading or guaranteed sale prices.